 Undergraduate Prerequisites: ENG EK 301.

 Properties of fluids.
 Fluid statics.
 Flow kinematics and dynamics.
 Dimensional analysis.
 Control volume approach to conservation of mass, momentum, and energy.
-Bernoulli's equation.
-Pipe flow.
-Discussion of boundary layers, drag, and lift.
-Applications to flow measurement, turbomachinery, and propulsion.
-Includes lab.
-(Formerly ENG EK 303)
+Analysis of fluid flow along streamline using the Bernoulli equation.
+Pipe flow analysis techniques.
+Discussion of boundary layers, and methods for estimating drag, and lift forces.
+Course consists of a mixture of lectures and labs.

 ENG ME 304: Energy and Thermodynamics